global-asp/lida-source/en/0009_accident.md

 They take him home.
 Carlos is using crutches.

 ##
-The hospital bill is expensive.
-Carlos is surprised.

-##
 * License: CC BY-NC-SA
 * Text: Espen Stranger-Johannessen
 * Illustration: Aakanee